crozone/LinuxSerialPort/README.md

 `SerialPort.MinimumBytesToRead` corresponds to the stty min parameter.
 MinimumBytesToRead specifies the minimum number of bytes to be read before `BaseStream.Read()` will return. `BaseStream.Read()` will only return after `MinimumBytesToRead` bytes have been read, or the read has timed out.
 Setting `MinimumBytesToRead` to 0 will cause `BaseStream.Read()` to never block, and instantly return whatever bytes are available in the buffer, even if the buffer is empty.

 `SerialPort.ReadTimeout` corresponds to the stty time parameter. `ReadTimeout` specifies the number of milliseconds a `BaseStream.Read()` will block for, before it times out.
 After it times out, it will return whatever data has been read, which may be zero bytes.
 Due to stty constraints, the time-span will be rounded to the nearest tenth of a second.
 A ReadTimeout of 0 specifies an infinite timeout.
 When an infinite timeout is set, the `BaseStream.Read()` will only return after `MinimumBytesToRead` bytes have been read.

+`SerialPort.EnableDrain` controls the use of the stty [-]drain setting.
+When drain is enabled, stty will attempt to flush the serial port write buffer before applying any configuration to the serial port.
+This is problematic if the serial port happens to have data in the write buffer and flow control enabled, since it may never flush, causing stty to hang indefinitely.
+Therefore, if [-]drain is available in your version of stty, it is always recommended to set `SerialPort.EnableDrain = false`. [-]drain is not a POSIX compatible command, and older/different versions of stty may not have it available, so be sure to check before setting this.
+All versions of stty use drain enabled behaviour by default, including the stty versions that to not have the option available.

 ## Example Code